Homeowners in Chicago have two options when it comes to residential security

 - They can have a local professional install a security system for them

-The question on many homeowner’s minds today is whether a clear winner has presented itself.
+DIY security system or professionally install system, the question on many homeowner’s minds today.
 Has one installation option outpaced the other in safety, price and simplicity?
 Or does each system present a better fit depending on a homeowner’s circumstances?

 Here’s the answer: the best security installation type is going to depend on a homeowner’s circumstances.
 Both DIY security systems and professionally installed security systems have their pros and cons.
 The goal of this article is to help you find the system that’s right for you.